 The Baths are situated past the Grotto and are visited by pilgrims in response to Our Lady’s invitation to Bernadette on 25th February 1858 “Go and drink at the spring and wash in it.”
 Directly opposite the Baths across the river on the Prairie is the Water Walk which gives an opportunity to reflect on the waters of Lourdes without going to the Baths.

 Brancardier is the title given to male volunteer helpers.
 It is the French word for stretcher-bearer who in the old days would carry sick pilgrims from the railway station to the hospital.
-John Campbell is our Chief Brancardier and he is in charge of the teams of young helpers during the pilgrimage.
+The Chief Brancardier is in charge of the teams of young helpers during the pilgrimage.
+John Campbell has recently retired from this role after many years of dedicated service and has been succeeded by Richard Emsley.

 To support the weight of stretchers brancardiers wore canvas or leather bretelles, a type of shoulder harness which was, until recently, worn as a badge of office whilst on duty.
 When you enter the Domaine by St Joseph’s Gate you will see, halfway down the path on your left, a statue entitled Salus Infirmorum which was donated by the Diocese of Cambrai in 1912.
 A kneeling brancardier is shown supporting a sick pilgrim’s stretcher with the aid of his bretelles.
 The female helpers are known as Handmaids.